metaplex-foundation/developer-hub/src/pages/core/plugins/permanent-burn-delegate.md

 | MPL Core Asset      | ✅  |
 | MPL Core Collection | ✅  |

+### Behaviours
+- **Asset**: Allows burning of the Asset using the delegated address.
+- **Collection**: Allows burning of any Asset in the collection using the collection authority.
+It does not burn all at once.

 ## Arguments

 The Permanent Burn Plugin doesn't contain any arguments to pass in.